 In 1985, Southland Royalty became a wholly-owned subsidiary of Burlington Northern Inc. ("BNI").
 In 1988, BNI transferred its natural resource operations to Burlington Resources Inc. ("BRI") as a result of which Southland Royalty became a wholly-owned indirect subsidiary of BRI.
 As a result of this transfer, Meridian Oil Inc., a Delaware corporation ("MOI"), which was the parent company of Southland Royalty, became a wholly owned direct subsidiary of BRI.
 Effective January 1, 1996, Southland Royalty was merged with and into MOI.
 As a result of this merger, the separate corporate existence of Southland Royalty ceased and MOI survived and succeeded to the ownership of all of the assets of Southland Royalty and assumed all of its rights, powers, privileges, liabilities and obligations.
-Effective July 11, 1996, MOI changed its name to Burlington Resources Oil & Gas Company, now Burlington Oil & Gas Company LP ("BROG").
+Effective July 11, 1996,

+MOI changed its name to Burlington Resources Oil & Gas Company, now Burlington Oil & Gas Company LP ("BROG").
 Any reference to BROG hereafter for periods prior to the occurrence of the aforementioned name change or merger should, as applicable, be construed to be a reference to MOI or Southland Royalty.
-Further, BROG notified the Trust that, on February 14, 1997, the Texas Royalty properties (as defined herein on page 9) that are subject to the Net Overriding Royalty Conveyance dated November 1, 1980 (the "Texas Royalty Conveyance"), were sold to Riverhill Energy Corporation ("Riverhill Energy") of Midland, Texas.
+Further, BROG notified the Trust that, on February 14, 1997, the Texas Royalty properties (as defined herein on page 8) that are subject to the Net Overriding Royalty Conveyance dated November 1, 1980 (the "Texas Royalty Conveyance"), were sold to Riverhill Energy Corporation ("Riverhill Energy") of Midland, Texas.
 Effective March 31, 2006, ConocoPhillips acquired BRI pursuant to a merger between BRI and a wholly-owned subsidiary of ConocoPhillips.
+As a result of this acquisition, BRI and BROG are both wholly-owned subsidiaries of ConocoPhillips.